larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Yeah Bennett was this bill Bennett was the machinist who made this argument.
 It was done.
-These bones of the arm were were machined out of solid aluminum blocks.
+These bones of the arm were
+machined out of solid aluminum blocks.
 So and and represented very elaborate machining for the day and so forth.
 (16:02)
 OK, and now this next
-thing is the waltz finger.
+thing is the Waltz finger.
 And I didn't remember too
 much about it except it,
 but that Dave Waltz.